 BAID6Y3 INTERIOR DESIGN 3

+BAID613 INTERIOR DESIGN 3

 TERMS OF PRESENTATION Year module

 CREDITS 48

 NQF LEVEL 7

 ASSESSMENT Continuous assessment (100) (A combination of assessment methods and instruments are used to collect assessment evidence)

 PURPOSE To develop and refine complex interior design solutions by analysing and evaluating a range of specified problems pertaining to design projects and presenting creative solutions that display advanced conceptual thinking and research skills in an integrated manner.

 OUTCOMES At the end of this module you should be able to: Apply integrated knowledge and conceptual thinking skills to innovatively solve a range of interior design problems that differ in scope and scale.
 Develop and present innovative design solutions by applying knowledge of Interior Design processes, principles and conceptual thinking skills.
 Communicate the design solution through identifying and applying appropriate technology and presentation techniques to communicate the two and three dimensional complexities of the project.

 BACD6Y3 INTERIOR DESIGN CONSTRUCTION AND DETAILING 3 TERMS OF PRESENTATION Year module CREDITS 36 NQF LEVEL 7 ASSESSMENT Continuous assessment (100) (A combination of assessment methods and instruments are used to collect assessment evidence) PURPOSE To enable students to execute a range of interior design projects and demonstrate the ability to develop and present comprehensive sets of construction and detailing documentation that include materials, finishes and systems appropriate to the requirements of the design project.
 OUTCOMES At the end of this module you should be able to: Develop interior design projects into detailed construction documentation which express the physical structure of a design solution.
 Resolve technical details through the selection of suitable materials, finishes and building technology.
-Demonstrate the ability to communicate design solutions by means of comprehensive sets of construction drawings and details the hat comply with accepted professional standards and statute ory regulations
+Demonstrate the ability to communicate design solutions by means of comprehensive sets of construction drawings and details that comply with accepted professional standards and statutory regulations

-ВАНТ6Ү3 HISTORY OF THEORY OF INTERIOR DESIGN 3 TERMS OF PRESENTATION Year module CREDITS 24 NQF LEVEL 7 ASSESSMENT Continuous assessment (100) (A combination of assessment methods and instruments are used to collect assessment evidence) PURPOSE The purpose of this module is to enable students to demonstrate detailed knowledge at an advanced level of interior design history, theory and case studies within the built environment and conduct in-depth design research and design criticism.
-OUTCOMES At the end of this module you should be able to: Develop knowledge of historical and theoretical positions through studying contemporary and historical precedents through focusing predominately on the twentieth century.
-Examine and compare the way in which the distant and immediate past impacts and influence on contemporary societal, cultural and environmental needs.
-Apply research principles and techniques in the gathering and documentation of information and execution of projects.
-Develop and demonstrate critical essay and research writing skills in the evaluation and analyses of the identified periods, case studies and designs.
+BAHT6Y3 HISTORY OF THEORY OF INTERIOR DESIGN 3 TERMS OF PRESENTATION Year module CREDITS 24 NQF LEVEL 7 ASSESSMENT Continuous assessment (100) (A combination of assessment methods and instruments are used to collect assessment evidence) PURPOSE This module aims to enable students to demonstrate detailed knowledge at an advanced level of interior design history, theory and case studies within the built environment and conduct in-depth design research and design criticism.
+OUTCOMES At the end of this module you should be able to: Review historical and theoretical positions in contemporary and historical precedents of interior design by focusing predominately on the twentieth century.
+Examine and compare how the distant and immediate past impacts and influences current societal, cultural and environmental needs.
+Apply research principles, techniques and ethical requirements in gathering and documenting information and executing projects.
+Apply critical essay and research writing skills in evaluating and analysing unit topics, theoretical positions and relevant case studies.